 Everyone who has made substantial intellectual contributions to the study on which the article is based (for example, to the research question, design, analysis, interpretation, and written description) should be an author.
 Only an individual who has made substantial intellectual contributions should be an author.
-Performing technical services, translating text, identifying patients for study, supplying materials, and providing funding or administrative oversight over facilities where the work was done are not, in themselves, sufficient for authorship, although these contributions may be acknowledged in the manuscript.
+Performing technical services, translating text, identifying patients for the study, supplying materials, and providing funding or administrative oversight over facilities where the work was done are not, in themselves, sufficient for authorship, although these contributions may be acknowledged in the manuscript.
 One author (a “guarantor”) should take responsibility for the integrity of the work as a whole.
 Often this is the corresponding author, the one who sends in the manuscript and receives reviews, but other authors can have this role.
 All authors should approve the final version of the manuscript.
 It is preferable that all authors be familiar with all aspects of the work.
 However, modern research is often done in teams with complementary expertise so that every author may not be equally familiar with all aspects of the work.
 Therefore, some authors’ contributions may be limited to specific aspects of the work as a whole.

 NUMBER OF AUTHORS

 Editors should not arbitrarily limit the number of authors.
 There are legitimate reasons for multiple authors in some kinds of research, such as multi-center, randomized controlled trials.
 In these situations, a subset of authors may be listed with the title, with the notation that they have prepared the manuscript on behalf of all contributors, who are then listed in an appendix to the published article.
 Alternatively, a “corporate” author (e.g., a “Group” name) representing all authors in a named study may be listed, as long as one investigator takes responsibility for the work as a whole.
-In either case, all individuals listed as authors should meet criteria for authorship whether or not they are listed explicitly on the byline.
+In either case, all individuals listed as authors should meet the criteria for authorship whether or not they are listed explicitly on the byline.
 If editors believe the number of authors is unusually large, relative to the scope and complexity of the work, they can ask for a detailed description of each author’s contributions to the work.
-If some do not meet criteria for authorship, editors can require that their names be removed as a condition of publication.
+If some do not meet the criteria for authorship, editors can require that their names be removed as a condition of publication.

 ORDER OF AUTHORSHIP

 The authors themselves should decide the order in which authors are listed in an article.
 No one else knows as well as they do their respective contributions and the agreements, they have made among themselves.
-Readers cannot know, and should not assume, the meaning of order of authorship unless the approach to assigning order has been described by the authors.
+Readers cannot know, and should not assume, the meaning of the order of authorship unless the approach to assigning order has been described by the authors.

-Disputes about authorship are best settled at the local level, before journal reviews the manuscript.
+Disputes about authorship are best settled at the local level, before the journal reviews the manuscript.
 However, at their discretion editors may become involved in resolving authorship disputes.
 Changes in authorship at any stage of manuscript review, revision, or acceptance should be accompanied by a written request and explanation from all of the original authors.